rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 ## Check the Status of the Submariner Networking Add-On

-* Few minutes (up to 10 minutes) after we can check that the app Connection Status and the Agent Status are Healthy:
+* A few minutes later (up to 10 minutes), we can check that the app Connection Status and the Agent Status are Healthy:

 [![](/images/aro-submariner.png "ARO Submariner")]({{site.url}}/images/aro-submariner.png)